waltertamboer/collaboratory/README.md

 Master: [![Build Status](https://secure.travis-ci.org/pixelpolishers/collaboratory.png?branch=master)](http://travis-ci.org/pixelpolishers/collaboratory)

-An open source application that enables software developers to manager their projects.
+An open source application that enables software developers and project managers to manager their projects.

 ## What is Collaboratory?

 Collaboratory is a project management package that helps project managers as well as developers to manage and develop projects.
-By providing support for various software development methods, Collaboratory tries is truly the ultimate Agile Software Development tool.
+By providing support for various software development methods, Collaboratory is truly the ultimate Agile Software Development tool.

 ## Features